davidrzs/Analysis-1-Summary/README.md

 ## Compiling

 This summary requires a ton of packages.
-It works on a complete texlive distribution on linux as well as Miktex on Windows (it will automatically download missing packages in the background, so the first time you compile it might take a while).
+It works on a complete Texlive distribution on linux as well as Miktex on Windows (it will automatically download missing packages in the background, so the first time you compile it might take a while).
 Alternatively you can also just copy the whole repo into an Overleaf project and use their online compiler.

 ## I found a mistake?
 What do I do?